 The average cost for FUT hair transplant is $3 to $5 per graft.
 However, the follicular unit transplantation cost varies among patients.
 Your surgeon can give you a more detailed price after a complete examination of your scalp, and based on the amount of work your specific case requires.
-At Care4Hair the average cost per hair graft is $3.50.
+At Care4Hair the average cost per hair graft is between $2.00 to $3.50.

 FUT hair transplant FAQs